When God Makes Jerusalem Undefeatable — Modern Paraphrase | nocap.bible

 "On that day I will strike every horse with panic, and every rider with madness.
 But I will keep My eyes open over the house of Judah — while I strike the horses of the enemy nations with blindness."

 The contrast is devastating.
-The enemies' war machines fall apart from the inside — panic, madness, blindness — while God watches over Judah with full attention and protection.
-The clans of Judah see this and realize: the people of Jerusalem aren't strong because of their walls or their army.
-They're strong because the LORD of hosts is their God.
+The enemies' war machines fall apart from the inside — panic, madness, blindness — while God watches over with full attention and protection.
+The clans of see this and realize: the people of aren't strong because of their walls or their army.
+They're strong because the is their God.

 Judah Becomes a Flamethrower 🔥